maddybartlett/Ratbox/README.md

 ## Environments

-The environments are simple 2D worlds that the agent (the rat) must navigate through in order to reach a goal (the cheese).
+The environments are simple 2D worlds, 600x600 pixels, that the agent (the rat) must navigate through in order to reach a goal (the cheese).

 The space can be defined as either discrete or continuous by selecting the appropriate steering model.